A new twist for a roll!

 Who says spring rolls have to always be savory?
-Today I have a healthier twist on them, and I am making them with fruit!
-I love to make these in the summer time using fresh and seasonal fruits.
-I also like that the dipping sauce in this recipe is made with peanut butter, which is great because it adds a little bit of protein.
+Today we have a healthier twist on them, and are making them with fruit!
+We love to make these in the summertime using fresh and seasonal fruits.
+We also like that the dipping sauce in this recipe, it’s made with peanut butter, which is great because it adds a little bit of protein.
 They are really quick to do, and a fun snack for kids.

 Fruit Spring Rolls